 - You need the largest ecosystem of integrations

 Both platforms will serve you well.
-The right choice depends on your specific situation.
+The right choice depends on your specific situation, team skills, and growth plans.

 Quick Reference